NadiaAiraf/codewars/README.md

 **toJadenCase.rb** - .toJadenCase - addition to the ```String``` class, method to use on a string that capitalizes the first letter of each word in that string

+**divisors.rb** - divisors(n) - given an integer n it will either return a string which tells you that the integer n is a prime number or an array of all prime factors of the integer n